 Objective Expected Outcome Target Date 2.35 Annually reach over 3000 older adult participants with Eat Healthy, Be Active Community Experiential Workshops, taught by qualified nutrition educators through partner AAAs in 4 regions.
 Ongoing 2.35 85% of older adults participating in Eat Healthy, Be Active Community Workshops will report behavior changes with regards to attitudes, perceptions, and thoughts related to materials/information provided in the nutrition education workshops.
 Ongoing 2.35 Annually, over 250,000 older New Yorkers will have increased awareness and knowledge of SNAP-Ed approved nutrition education via Social Marketing.
 Ongoing 2.35 Annually, over 1000 older New Yorkers will have increased awareness of community resources to support healthy eating as a result of Healthy Eating Resource Fair attendance.
 Ongoing 2.36 Annually, SHINE SNAP-Ed interventions will be delivered at over 50 sites statewide which meet low-income eligibility criteria.
+Ongoing

-Ongoing 2.37 SHINE SNAP-Ed sites will expand reach into parts of regions in which implementation has not yet occurred.
-Ongoing 2.38 9 2020 & Ongoing
+2.37 SHINE SNAP-Ed sites will expand reach into parts of regions in which implementation has not yet occurred.
+Ongoing 2.38 Funding will be secured to expand SHINE SNAP-Ed to be available to older adults in additional planning and service areas of the State.
+2020 & Ongoing